 HOW TO FIND IT:

 Starting at Seven Stars resort, drive towards the main Leeward Highway.
-As you get to the roundabout turn left, drive for about 8 minutes, and on the right hand side, you’ll the sign for The Shore Club.
-Turn in there and drive to the end, then hand a right, then a quick left, you’ll get to the parking lot where you can park your car and walk down the path to the beach.
+Turn left at the roundabout, drive for about 8 minutes, and on the right hand you’ll see the sign for The Shore Club.
+Turn here and drive to the end, then turn right, then a quick left, and you’ll arrive at the parking lot where you can park and walk down a path to the beach.

 2. Leeward Beach

 This is a gorgeous section of the beach to take pictures.
 There’s usually very few people here, and the ‘Emerald Point’ area in particular is very scenic.

-Many visitors are enchanted Leeward Beach northeast of Grace Bay Beach, This is a special place to experience romantic, private walks along the ocean and the endless sand dunes.
+Many visitors are enchanted by Leeward Beach, northeast of Grace Bay Beach.
+This is a special place to experience romantic, private walks along the ocean and the scenic sand dunes.

-At the end of a quiet walk out to Emerald Point you’ll probably see the TCI Ferry going or coming from North Caicos as it leaves from just around the corner through the channel.
+At the end of a quiet walk to Emerald Point, you may see the TCI Ferry going or coming from North Caicos as it leaves from just around the corner through the channel.

-In the distance, you’ll see Little Water Cay, where iguanas roam free, or the swampy wetlands of Mangrove Cay, where you might be surprised by a dolphin or a rare reddish egret in the remote channels and tidal creeks! (by the way, this is another nice way to spend a half day, rent a kayak or standup paddleboard and head over to the mangroves – quite a unique experience that gets you up close and personal with nature.
+In the distance, you’ll see Little Water Cay — a tiny uninhabited island where iguanas roam free — and the swampy wetlands of Mangrove Cay, where you might spot a dolphin or a rare reddish egret in the remote channels and tidal creeks.
+By the way, this is another nice way to spend a half day — rent a kayak or standup paddleboard and head over to the mangroves for a unique experience that gets you up close and personal with nature.